Solving problems through science

 Know Your Mind

-“Victoria has helped me grow from somebody who didn’t really understand anything and didn’t really have a clear viewpoint, to somebody who knows what they’re doing and where they want to go in life.”
+“Victoria University of Wellington has helped me grow from somebody who didn’t really understand anything and didn’t really have a clear viewpoint, to somebody who knows what they’re doing and where they want to go in life.”